1 Peter 3:1

 just as Sarah obeyed Abraham, calling him lord, and you have become her children if you do what is right without being frightened by any fear.

 (a) Sarah obeyed Abraham.
-Abraham made some terrible decisions but his wife stood with him through thick and thin.
+Abraham occasionally made some bad life choices but his wife stood with him through thick and thin.

 Peter has been discussing godly wives submitting to unbelieving husbands (see 1 Pet.
-3:1), and strangely the example he chooses is a man revered for being the father of the faith.
+3:1).
+Strangely the example he chooses is a man revered for being the father of the faith.
 But even good men miss the way from time to time and Abraham was no exception.
 He pretended his wife was his sister and allowed her to be taken into Pharaoh’s household (Gen. 12:11–15), and then he repeated his deception with Abimelech (Gen. 20:2).
 Yet even when Abraham acted foolishly, Sarah never called him a fool.
-She remained a faithful wife.
+She remained a faithful partner for better or worse.

 (b) Calling him lord (see Gen 18:12).
 The point is not that Sarah served Abraham in the way a servant serves a master, but she submitted to him in the way a loving wife (or husband) submits to her husband (or wife).
 A wife may refer to her husband as “my king,” and a husband refers to his wife as “my queen.”
 But both do so out of love and affection rather than coercion and control.